-Endometriosis, (aka Endo), is a painful condition where the tissue that should form the lining of your womb grows somewhere else in your body.
+Endometriosis, (aka Endo), is a painful condition where the tissue that should form the lining of your womb grows beyond the uterus.

 Different aspects of this condition can make it harder to get pregnant.

-Hormonal changes, patches of endometrial tissue blocking your fallopian tubes, or increased inflammation in different parts of your body having a knock-on effect.
+Along with that, hormonal changes, patches of endometrial tissue blocking your fallopian tubes, or increased inflammation in different parts of your body may have a knock-on effect.

 If you’re struggling with endometriosis pain, there are some things that can help.
-Our Peanut community love the OOVI pulse therapy kit, which can also help with period pain.
+Our Peanut community loves the OOVI pulse therapy kit, which can also help with period pain.